synthema-project/app-model_store-public/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-This project extends and uses the following Open Softwares, which are compliant with MIT License:
+This project extends and usage the following Open Software, which are compatible with MIT License:
 - FastAPI (MIT License)
 - python-multipart (MIT License)
 - pytest (MIT License)